A John Deere lawn mower may only run with the choke on when the engine is getting too much air or not enough fuel.

 SOLUTION: If you aren’t getting sufficient fuel flow or find any cracks or fuel leaks, replace the fuel pump with a new one.

-6. Bad Carburetor Gasket on a John Deere Mower
+6. Bad Carburetor Gasket

 The gasket that sits behind the John Deere carburetor can wear or deteriorate so it no longer seals.
 A bad gasket can allow additional air to be drawn into the system causing the engine to run lean.